-To disable log file purging, follow these steps:
+To disable log file purging

+1. On the Windows Start menu, click Run.

 The Run dialog appears.

+2. In the Open field, enter:

 regedit

 The Registry Editor window appears.

 3. In the tree view pane, expand the following folders to view this registry path: